-Note: For immediate use, the dye-protein conjugate need be diluted with staining buffer, and aliquoted for multiple uses.
+Note: For immediate use, the dye-protein conjugate must be diluted with staining buffer, and aliquoted for multiple uses.

-Note: For longer term storage, dye-protein conjugate solution need be concentrated or freeze dried.
+Note: For longer-term storage, the dye-protein conjugate solution needs to be concentrated or freeze-dried.

-Characterize the Desired Dye-Protein Conjugate
+Characterize the Desired Dye-Protein conjugate

 The Degree of Substitution (DOS) is the most important factor for characterizing dye-labeled protein.
-Proteins of lower DOS usually have weaker fluorescence intensity, but proteins of higher DOS (e.g. DOS > 6) tend to have reduced fluorescence too.
+Proteins of lower DOS usually have weaker fluorescence intensity, but proteins of higher DOS tend to have reduced fluorescence too.
 The optimal DOS for most antibodies is recommended between 2 and 10 depending on the properties of dye and protein.
-For effective labeling, the degree of substitution should be controlled to have 6-8 moles of iFluorTM 720 SE to one mole of antibody.
-The following steps are used to determine the DOS of iFluorTM 720 SE labeled proteins.
+For effective labeling, the degree of substitution should be controlled to have 5-8 moles of iFluor® 620 SE to one mole of antibody.
+The following steps are used to determine the DOS of iFluor $\!\!\!\! ($ 620 SE-labeled proteins.

-Measure absorption
+Measure Absorption